shaunburdick/slack-ooo-personal/README.md

 - Respond to additional keywords (ex 'shaun, burdick')
 - Reminder buffer: Bot will not respond to user/channel until a given time has elapsed (to prevent spamming)
 - Auto Mark: Bot can mark all your messages as read
+- The bot can be configured to announce out of office users to specific channels on specific times (you must be in that channel to make the announcement)

 ## Personal Slack Token
 You can generate your personal Slack Token here: [https://api.slack.com/web](https://api.slack.com/web)

+## Announcements
+The bot can announce which users are out of office on a schedule.
+To enable this feature, you need to provide the bot with a list of channels to make the announcement and at what times (local to bot).
+- **app.announce.channels**: this is an array of channel names to announce to
+  - The bot *must* be a member of the channel in order to make the announcements
+  - channels names *must* not contain the starting `#`
+- **app.announce.times**: this is an array of times each day to make the announcement
+  - Each time will be considered as 24-hour time, (ie `13:00` is 1:00 pm)

 ## Install
 1. Clone this [repository](https://github.com/shaunburdick/slack-ooo-personal.git)